franvara/ricklantis/README.md

 ## Look and feel
 [Adaptive icons][8] - An application icon format to make all icons on a device more coherent by unifying the shape of all app icons and opening the door to interesting visual effects.

+[ConstraintLayout][9] - ConstraintLayout allows you to create large and complex layouts with a flat view hierarchy (no nested view groups)

 [0]: https://developer.android.com/topic/libraries/architecture/viewmodel
 [1]: https://developer.android.com/topic/libraries/architecture/livedata